zfit/zfit/docs/getting_started/intro/minimize.rst

 Minimization
 -------------------

-There are multiple minimizers currently included in the package: :class:~`zfit.minimize.IpyoptV1`, :class:~`zfit.minimize.Minuit`, the SciPy optimizers (such as :class:~`zfit.minimize.ScipyLBFGSBV1`...) and the NLopt library (such as :class:~`zfit.minimize.NLoptLBFGSV1`).
+There are multiple minimizers currently included in the package: :class:`~zfit.minimize.IpyoptV1`, :class:`~zfit.minimize.Minuit`, the SciPy optimizers (such as :class:`~zfit.minimize.ScipyLBFGSBV1`) and the NLopt library (such as :class:`~zfit.minimize.NLoptLBFGSV1`).
 Also TensorFlow minimizers are included, however due to the different nature of problem that they usually intend to solve, their performance is often inferior.

 .. code-block:: pycon